Marquez Callaway Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Callaway is averaging 44.7 receiving yards per game in three career matchups against the Panthers, 8.2 more than his receiving yards prop bet over/under for Sunday's game (36.5).
+- Callaway's 44.7 receiving yards per game in his three career matchups against the Panthers are 6.2 more than his over/under for Sunday's game.

 - This week Callaway will face the NFL's second-ranked pass defense (200.7 yards allowed per game).